Waleed8001/AI-Projects/Computer_Vision/1_Apples_Classification/README.md

 # 🍎 Apple Quality Detection – YOLOv8m

-A computer vision system built using Ultralytics YOLOv8n to classify apples into four quality categories:
+A computer vision system built using Ultralytics, train images using Roboflow on YOLOv8m to classify apples into four quality categories:
 - Red Apple
 - Green Apple
 - Used Apple